untapped-inc/sema-docs/docs/deploying-to-production.md

 It will download the app images to your computer as a `zip` file.

 * After extracting the `zip` file, rename the folders named `drawable-hdpi`, `drawable-mdpi`, `drawable-xhdpi` and `drawable-xxhdpi` to `mipmap-hdpi`, `mipmap-mdpi`, `mipmap-xhdpi` and `mipmap-xxhdpi` respectively.
-* Select and copy the 4 new folders you just renamed and paste them in the directory located at `mobile_client/android/app/src/main/res`.
+* Select and copy the 4 new folders you just renamed and paste them in the directory located at `android/app/src/main/res`.
 Replace the ones that were already there.

 Your app is now ready to be built.

-#### Building
+### Building

-To build the POS apk file simply use the `build_sema_apk.sh` script in the `mobile_client` directory.
+To build the POS apk file simply use the `build_sema_apk.sh`.

 ```
 sh build_sema_apk.sh